 Targets were set by consensus among working group participants which consisted of members of the Tennessee Highway Safety Office, TDOSHS, Tennessee Division Office of Federal Highway, and various divisions within TDOT.
-Input from the Knoxville Regional Transportation Planning Organization, the Greater Nashville Regional Council, and Bristol Urban Area MPO was included in the target decision making process.

-Leadership approved a target of 5,588.6 for the 2018-2022 target setting performance cycle.
-This target assumes that the number of serious injuries for both 2021 and 2022 will remain at or below the 2019 total of 5,555.
+Input from the Knoxville Regional Transportation Planning Organization, the Greater Nashville Regional Council, and Chattanooga-Hamilton County/North Georgia Transportation Planning Organization was included in the target decision making process.
+Leadership approved a target of 6,069.4 for the 2019-2023 target setting performance cycle.
+This target was based on modeling conducted by the Tennessee Department of Safety and Homeland Security.